moonkie

 Even Montessori students who are now working adults showed elevated psychological well-being than those who had attended conventional public or private schools as children (source).

-Of course, many factors can contribute to this, and more research is needed, but comparing thousands of individuals among several studies is a decent starting point.
+Of course, many factors can contribute to this, and more research is needed, but comparing thousands of individuals across several studies is a decent starting point.

-Parents are choosing homeschooling more and more as resources and internet coverage become more readily and cheaply available (source).
+Parents are increasingly choosing homeschooling as resources and internet access become more readily and cheaply available (source).
 And it's working.
-Homeschooled students are outperforming their public-schooled counterparts (source).
+Homeschooled students are outperforming their peers in public schools (source).

 So what about combining the best of both worlds?
 It's a challenge, but it can be done with planning.